NanoComp/meep/doc/docs/Python_User_Interface.md

 **`get_epsilon_point(pt, omega=0)`**
 —
-Given a frequency `omega` and a `Vector3` `pt`, returns the average of the diagonal of the permittivity tensor at that location and frequency.
+Given a frequency `omega` and a `Vector3` `pt`, returns the average eigenvalue of the permittivity tensor at that location and frequency.

 **`initialize_field(c, func)`**
 —